-First we would like to mention that our system operated for more than 2 hours without any human intervention at the 25th anniversary of our institute.
-The robot had to deal with many people coming out of the elevator or standing around while talking to each other, thus generating a high noise level (cf. Fig. 6; many more images and movies are available from the web site [1]).
+First we would like to mention that our system operated nonstop for more than two hours without any human intervention at the 25th anniversary of our institute.
+The robot had to deal with many people coming out of the elevator or standing around while talking to each other, thus generating a high noise level (cf. Fig. 7; many more images and movies are available from the web site [24]).
 The robustness is regarded as a great success, especially since the whole integration process took only about two man-months.

 In this contribution we introduced MOBSY as an example of an autonomous mobile service robot, acting as a receptionist for visitors of our institute.
-Research results from many different areas were combined into one fully operational system that has demonstrated its functionality during a two hour real-time performance at our crowded institute.
-Currently, MOBSY is often in use for further demonstrations.
+Research results from many different areas were combined into one fully operational system.
+In addition to the performance at the anniversary, in the meanwhile MOBSY demonstrated its robustness as autonomous receptionist many times, not only for invited visitors of the institute but also for groups of students and pupils.
+One can really say that MOBSY is an attraction that transforms research to a practical experience.